Hexatona/AITTSMaker/readme.txt

 5) Grab SoX from https://sourceforge.net/projects/sox/files/sox/ and put the exes and dll's in the AITTSMaker directory.

-Also, find libmp3lame.dll and put it in (I'm sorry, I'd include these files in the release but I have no idea how the legality of sharing those works!
-Forgive me!)
+Also, find libmp3lame.dll and put it in (Probably from https://www.rarewares.org/index.php.
+Not 100% sure if you need the 32 bit or 64.)

 6)  App Usage:  (make sure you open up miniconda, activate the coquitts environnt, and naviate to the directory of this program.)